 As against most people think, selecting a good blogging platform is very critical if you want to reach the right audience.
-This is the reason I thought of writing this post to help people choose the Best Free Blogging Platform.
+This is the reason I thought of writing this post to help people choose the best free blogging sites.

 Is It Advisable To Use Free Blogging Sites?

-The first question that should come to anyone's mind is, if you can start a blog for free then why pay for it?
-Well, the answer is simple.
-Most of the free blogging sites have their own set of limitations which makes them unsuitable for professional blogging.
+I usually don't advice to go with a free blogging platforms if you are serious about blogging as a career.
+This is because most of the free blogging sites have their own set of limitations which makes them unsuitable for professional blogging.

 Pros And Cons Of Free Blogging Sites